ekirbs/street-cuisine-review/README.md

 ## Usage

 Certain website features, like the post system, require the user to create an account or log in.
+The website has a built in page-history navigation feature allowing the user to go back a page, forward a page, or redirect back to the homepage for convenience.
+The current time is displayed on the homepage.

 ### Home Page